 Ever confident, the business mogul has denied his campaign has dimmed the gilded allure of his five-lettered name and has said, if anything, it has burnished the brand and boosted his business.
 In a statement, Amanda Miller, vice president of marketing at the Trump Organization, said: "The Trump brand remains incredibly strong and we are seeing tremendous success across business units."

 A room at the Trump International Hotel with a king size bed and a city view could have been yours any night of the week starting Nov.
-14 for about $505 or $555, according to a check of the hotel's website last week.
+14 for $505 or $555, according to a check of the hotel's website last week.
 By contrast, five major luxury competitors in the city generally charged more — sometimes hundreds of dollars more — or were sold out.
-For instance, the St. Regis only had rooms starting at $975 on Monday and Tuesday.
-The Four Seasons in Georgetown had no rooms available at any price for those days, and the Jefferson Hotel for those two days plus Wednesday.

-The managing director of Trump's new hotel, which the candidate will formally open with a ribbon-cutting on Wednesday, disputes that it is struggling.
+The managing director of Trump's new hotel, which the candidate will formally open with a ribbon-cutting on Wednesday, disputes that it's struggling.

 Some customers are clearly turned off by Trump's derogatory remarks about women and immigrants, though, and the fallout is spreading beyond the hotels.

-A woman angry about Trump's groping comments, and that his daughter still supports him, has created the hashtag "GrabYourWallet" on Twitter to boycott the Ivanka Trump Collection, which includes handbags, shoes, jewelry and clothes.
+A woman angry about Trump's groping comments, and his daughter's continued support for him, created a "#GrabYourWallet" hashtag on Twitter to boycott the Ivanka Trump Collection, which includes handbags, shoes, jewelry and clothes.
 On Monday alone it was viewed more than half a million times.

 Some charities, including the Susan G. Komen Foundation are considering moving events from Trump's properties, including the Mar-A-Lago Club in Palm Beach, Florida.
-The U.S. Golf Association faces pressure from protests to move the 2017 U.S. Women's Open from a course owned by Trump, although no decisions have been made.
+On Monday, three U.S. senators sent a letter to the U.S. Golf Association to move the 2017 U.S. Women's Open from a course owned by Trump following protests from others.

-Foursquare, which tracks people's locations via their smartphones, said share of foot traffic at Trump branded businesses is down since Trump started his run in June 2015.
-Prior to Trump's presidential bid, foot traffic to his golf properties, hotels, resorts and other properties, both those owned by him and those just bearing his name, was steady year-over-year.
+Foursquare, which tracks people's locations via their smartphones, said people are visiting Trump golf properties, hotels, resorts and other properties much less often relative to rival venues.
 According to its most recent data, share of foot traffic was down 19 percent in September, compared with 2014, before Trump announced his candidacy.

 In a statement, Eric Danziger, CEO of Trump Hotels, a collection of more than dozen hotels, called the Foursquare data "manipulated" and "inconsequential," and said it does not "provide an accurate representation of our performance."

-Still, there's evidence of a shift of Trump's demographic base, from the affluent to the more aspirational middle class.
+Still, there's evidence of a shift in Trump's demographic base, from the affluent to the more aspirational middle class.

 Some say Trump could capitalize on that shift.